 The Epson Expression Home XP-4100, also sold as the Epson XP-4105, is a passable inkjet printer.
 While it has a few decent features, like wireless connectivity options and photo printing quality, it falls short in other important aspects.
 Among other things, it yields a very low number of black and color pages and has mediocre printing speed.
 It also has unremarkable scanning features and bad color accuracy.
 On the plus side, the cartridges aren't too expensive, so the overall cost-per-print stays reasonable.
 It also has outstanding mobile app support, allowing you to easily print many different types of files.

-The Epson Expression Home XP-4100 is an ordinary family printer.
-It does a good job printing photos and has a flatbed scanner with high enough resolution and color depth to scan and copy all kinds of documents.
-However, its color accuracy is quite bad and the cost of ink tends to add up quickly since the cartridges don't last long.
+The Epson Expression Home XP-4100 is an okay family printer.
+It does a good job printing photos, and it has a flatbed scanner with high enough resolution and color depth to scan and copy all kinds of documents.
+However, its color accuracy is quite bad, and the cost of ink adds up quickly since the cartridges don't last long.

-The Epson Expression Home XP-4100 is a bad printer for home or small offices.
-Its regular black page yield is terrible, so you will need to change the cartridges often.
-It also prints very slowly, so even if you get the high-yield cartridges, it's still a poor choice for document printing.
-It lacks an automatic document feeder, so you can only scan one document at a time.
+The Epson Expression Home XP-4100 is a bad printer for small offices.
+Its black page yield is terrible, so you need to change the cartridges quite often.
+It also has a very slow printing speed, so it remains a poor choice even if you end up getting the high-yield cartridges.
+Additionally, it lacks an automatic document feeder, meaning you can only scan one document at a time.